yudharisandy/LudoGame/README.md

     - Collision rule: Send enemy's totem back to the home position.
     - Specific path/route of play for each player/totem.
     - Method to choose the winner and stop the game.
+    - When a totem reach the final cell -> the same player holds.
+    - When a totem reach a final cell -> be able to run other totem when got non-6 dice
+- Provide a playground interface to be tried out!

 ## Next Plan
-- Library: When a totem reach the final cell -> the same player holds.
+- Library: When a player kick other player's totem, the same player holds.
+- Library: When there is only 1 totem OnPlay -> directly move the totem (user doesn't need to choose the totem)
+- Library: when totem kicked out, next turn to run the totem is affacted player (when accidentally click the kicked out totem)
 - GUI: GUI for handling the collision rule update.
-    - GUI Bug: A kicked Totem doesn't automatically go back to Home when it is choosen to move in the next turn.
+    - GUI Bug: A kicked Totem doesn't automatically go back to Home when it is chosen to move in the next turn.

 ## Board Coordinate Scheme
 This library is built based on the following board coordinate scheme.